All Human Anatomy and Physiology Resources

 The medullary cavity is the bone marrow cavity contains red and/or yellow bone marrow; red bone marrow is the site of hematopoiesis.
 The end of a long bone is known as the epiphysis.
 Compact bone (cortical bone) is the dense outer layer of bone.
 The diaphysis is the shaft of a long bone.

-Example Question #6 : Skeletal And Articular Physiology
+Example Question #6 : Help With General Bone And Joint Structures

 In long bones, which of the following areas has the greatest metabolic activity during growth?